cnumr/best-practices/chapters/BP_076_en.md

-## Avoir transferring a large amount of data for processing tasks
+## Avoid transferring large amounts of data for processing tasks

 ### Identifiers